 Managing leasing agreements

-Many leases also include sale and redevelopment clauses which give the landlord a right to terminate the lease, if the building is to be sold by way of a collective sale.
-Typically, the landlord has to give at least three months' notice in writing to the tenant.
-The lease will terminate upon the expiry of that notice.
+Many leases include sale and redevelopment clauses which give the lessor a right to terminate the lease by giving a specified number of months' notice to terminate, if the lessor wants to sell or redevelop the building, or, when the lessor is a corporation, if there is a change in the controlling shareholder of the landlord (e.g., in the case of transfer of shares of the lessor).
+Typically, the lessor has to give at least six months' notice in writing to the lessee.
+The lease will terminate upon the expiry of the notice.

 Transfer of lease

 The landlord does not usually allow the tenant to do any of the following:

 - Part with or share possession of the premises with others, including with companies in the same group; and